When was my house built?

 If you own your home, the easiest way to discover its age is to look at your property’s title deeds or title register.

 These may have been sent to you by your conveyancing solicitor a month or so after the sale was completed.
 If you can’t find your deeds, contact your solicitor or the mortgage company, as they may still have them.

 Your title register counts as your proof of ownership of the property.

-It will show the date of registration at which the first transfer of the plot of land from the property developer to a new owner took place.
-Your house will likely have been built at around this time.
+And it will show the date of registration - when the first transfer of the plot of land from the property developer to a new owner took place.
+So it’s likely that your house would’ve been built around this time.

 If you can’t find your title deeds, you can get them from HM Land Registry provided your property has been registered there.

 It keeps copies of title registers for more than 25 million properties in England and Wales which can be downloaded for a fee of £3 each.

 You can request a copy of your own title register from them - or for a property you’re interested in buying, for example.

 For properties in other areas of the UK go to: